 The key to being a successful investor (also human?) is to think more than you act.
-When the market dropped, I noticed that some “advisers” wanted us to stay away from the news and “don’t look at your portfolio today”.
+When the market dropped, I noticed that some “advisers” wanted us to stay away from the news and “not look at your portfolio today.”

 Why?
-So, that we can learn more about how we deal with emotions, how our portfolio handles bear times and how you act when information is flowing everywhere.
+So, we can learn more about how we deal with emotions, how our portfolio handles bear times, and how we act when information is flowing everywhere.

-I’ve always told myself that since I own high quality companies (those with solid management, earnings, growth, cash flow and boring pipeline such as toilet paper, healthcare and food) was a clever way to stay “conservative”.
+I’ve always told myself that since I own high-quality companies (those with solid management, earnings, growth, cash flow and boring pipelines such as toilet paper, healthcare, and food) was a clever way to stay “conservative”.

 This market drop showed us, even though we don’t like it, that quality didn’t matter.
-Everything dropped no matter what.
+Everything dropped regardless.

 This is important.
 My idea was that technology was overvalued and that money would transfer to safer securities.
 Money didn’t transfer from stocks to stocks, but from stocks to bonds/cash!

-While knowing that a correction will “drag everything down”, I’m still surprised that utilities and REIT dropped as much as they did.
-REITs have been a poor sector through most of 2017 and still shows sign of weakness.
+While knowing that a correction will “drag everything down,” I’m still surprised that utilities and REIT dropped as much as they did.
+REITs have been a poor sector through most of 2017 and still shows signs of weakness.

-But Stockles, it’s only quality at sale!
+But Stockles, it’s only quality on sale!
 Maybe, maybe not.

-The last time FED heavily raised the interest rate, 2004-2007, REITs heavily outperformed the s&p500 by returning 80%, while Utilities dropped to a low of 2.5% by 2007.
+The last time the FED heavily raised the interest rate, 2004-2007, REITs heavily outperformed the S&P 500 by returning 80%, while utilities dropped to a low of 2.5% by 2007.
 Maybe it’s the opposite this time?